Amazon looks to AI, third-party marketplace to grow its cloud business

 As the Magnificent Seven’s rally slows, investors will be looking ever more closely at their future potential — and AI will be the key to pulling away from the competition.

-Though Amazon (AMZN) spans retail, groceries, healthcare, consumer electronics, and more, it’s Amazon Web Services, or AWS, that Wall Street's always watching.
-While Microsoft’s (MSFT) stock was richly rewarded for its cloud performance after its third quarter earnings beat, Amazon and Google (GOOG, GOOL) were punished for their underwhelming cloud numbers.
+Though Amazon (AMZN) spans retail, groceries, healthcare, consumer electronics, and more, it’s Amazon Web Services, or AWS, that Wall Street is always watching.
+While Microsoft’s (MSFT) stock was richly rewarded for its cloud performance after its third quarter earnings beat, Amazon and Google (GOOG, GOOGL) were punished for their underwhelming cloud numbers.

-"Those customers in particular, need help taking advantage of the latest technologies," said Dave Levy, AWS VP of Worldwide Public Sector.
+"Those customers in particular need help taking advantage of the latest technologies," said Dave Levy, vice president of AWS's worldwide public sector.

 These clients are already looking to 2024, where increasing computing power is needed to adopt tech such as training and deploying large language models (LLMs).
 Organizations that are moving to the cloud are likely better equipped to take on the challenge, Levy told Yahoo Finance.

-Next year will bring more meaningful and substantial customer adoption of generative AI, where it starts to create measurable value and ROI, per AWS VP of Data and AI Swami Sivasubramanian.
+Next year will bring more meaningful and substantial customer adoption of generative AI, where it starts to create measurable value and ROI, per AWS vice president of data and AI Swami Sivasubramanian.

-And managing and keeping that data safe will be key for customers in 2024, said AWS VP of Technology Mai-Lan Tomsen Bukovec.
+And managing and keeping that data safe will be key for customers in 2024, said AWS vice president of technology Mai-Lan Tomsen Bukovec.

 "Everything that you do in generative AI needs to be behind your data," she told Yahoo Finance.

-But AWS’ growth won't come from just AI.
-Its enterprise customer ecosystem includes AWS Marketplace, a service that will be an area of investment moving forward, said AWS VP of Worldwide Channels & Alliances Ruba Borno.
+But AWS’s growth won't come from just AI.
+Its enterprise customer ecosystem includes AWS Marketplace, a service that will be an area of investment moving forward, said AWS vice president of worldwide channels & alliances Ruba Borno.

 Amazon will be simplifying the fee structure for the services offered on its marketplace, and reducing its own fees to make it easier for vendors to reach more customers.